microsoft/azure-function-flex-open-ai/docs/workshop.md

 In this lab you will use Azure Functions to call the Azure OpenAI service to analyze the transcription of the audio file and add some information to the Cosmos DB entry.

-You will go back to the Azure Durable Function you did in the previous lab and add a connection to Azure OpenAI to be able to summarize the transcription you saved.
+You will go back to the durable function app you worked on in the previous lab and add a connection to Azure OpenAI to be able to summarize the transcription you saved.

+This connection to Azure OpenAI will preview the new [Azure Functions OpenAI text completion binding](https://learn.microsoft.com/azure/azure-functions/functions-bindings-openai-textcompletion-input?tabs=isolated-process&pivots=programming-language-csharp), which makes developing with Azure OpenAI much easier.

 So the scope of the lab is this one: